-In 2018, the Group had been granted an option to subscribe for 1,111 fully paid redeemable ordinary shares representing 8.1% of the share capital of Crownington.
-The executive director of the Group, Mr. Simon Chiu, is one of the directors of the Crownington and holds 15.3% of the Crownington's shares.
+In 2019, the Group had been granted an option to subscribe for 1,111 fully paid redeemable ordinary shares representing 8.1% of the share capital of Crownington.
+At 31 December 2019, the executive director of the Group, Mr. Simon Chiu, was one of the directors of the Crownington and held 15.3% of the Crownington's shares.
+During the year 2020, Mr. Chiu has resigned as executive director of Crownington, and no longer held the Crownington's share.

-At 31 December 2019 and 31 December 2018, the fair value of the call option has not been recognised as the amount was immaterial.
+At 31 December 2020 and 31 December 2019, the fair value of the call option has not been recognised as the amount was immaterial.